c24b/crawax/README.rst

 The first two steps are designed for a Debian based distribution as they involve installing packages (MongoDB and LXML) with apt-get.
 MongoDB requires that you to create a data/db directory as in defaut config file.
 Multiples repository for Mongodb are available for Debian based distribution and not compatible.
-Choose carefull the way to install MongoDB.From debian packages sources or 10gen packages.
-MongoDB has packages in other distributions that might not be compatible.
+Choose carefull the way to install MongoDB from debian packages sources or 10gen packages.
+MongoDB has different source where to be downloaded that might not be compatible.
 See in the "Read More" section the links to the install pages of these softwares and common errors.

 Automatic install on Debian
 ------------------